PNC Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Acquisition of FirstBank: Completed early in the quarter, contributing $15 billion in loans and $22 billion in deposits.
+• Acquisition of FirstBank: Successfully completed early in the quarter, with a planned conversion in mid-June.

-• Credit Quality: Strong metrics with improved nonperforming loans and delinquency ratios.
+• Credit Quality: Strong credit metrics with improved nonperforming loans (NPL) and delinquency ratios.

 3. Forward Guidance and Outlook